Text Link

 The concept of “excessive eating” can be a tricky one to pin down, as it’s based on the idea that there’s a “normal” amount of eating.

-In reality, the appropriate or ideal quantity of food intake varies from person to person and day by day and depends on numerous factors.
+In reality, an "appropriate" or ideal amount of food varies from person to person, and even for the same person, it fluctuates from day to day, depending on several factors.

 minute read